elwinpaulose14/CITE-Seq-Analysis-/README.md

 ## Overview

-This pipeline performs an end-to-end single-cell multimodal analysis of CITE-seq data from bone marrow samples, integrating simultaneous RNA and surface protein (ADT) expression.
-The primary goal is to identify **T-cell progenitors** and **T/Myeloid MPAL-like cells**, map them onto a bone marrow reference atlas, and resolve their developmental trajectory into ETP → DN → DP stages.
+This pipeline performs an end-to-end single-cell multimodal analysis of CITE-seq data from cryopreserved bone marrow samples, integrating simultaneous RNA and surface protein (ADT) expression.
+The primary goal is to identify **T-cell progenitors** and **T/Myeloid MPAL-like cells**, map , and resolve their developmental trajectory into ETP → DN → DP stages.

 ### Key Features